cyprste2717218/Unit-Converter-App/README.md

 To use the Unit Converter app, simply:

 1).
-Choose a unit category via the category options navbar 2).
-Choose units to convert from and to via the dropdowns 3).
-Enter a value to convert from
+Choose a unit category via the category options navbar<br>
+2).
+Choose units to convert from and to via the dropdowns<br>
+3).
+Enter a value to convert from<br>
 4).
 Optionally copy the result to your device's clipboard using the copy button!